-Plans or program Description Public participation considerations The TIP includes federal funds allocated through the regional solicitation process, and federal formula funds programmed by the Minnesota Department of Transportation, the Met Council and transit providers.
-The Met Council will coordinate with Minnesota Department of Transportation to work toward a monthly opportunity to comment on any TIP amendment coming before the Transportation Advisory Board's Technical Advisory Committee.
+Plans or program Description Public participation considerations federal formula funds programmed by the Minnesota Department of Transportation, the Met Council and transit providers. monthly opportunity to comment on any TIP amendment coming before the Transportation Advisory Board's Technical Advisory Committee.
 There will be an open opportunity to speak to the committee at its monthly meeting.
 Unified Planning Work Program The Unified Planning Work Program is a federally required program that details and describes proposed transportation and transportation-related planning activities in the metropolitan area.
 The UPWP is a critical document in the planning and policy work of the Met Council as it also serves as the application for transportation planning funds from the U.S. Department of Transportation.
 The UPWP is prepared annually and describes metropolitan-area transportation planning activities being undertaken by four agencies: the Metropolitan Council, the Minnesota Department of Transportation, the Minnesota Pollution Control Agency, and the Metropolitan Airports Commission.
 Each item identified in the work program will be evaluated for engagement opportunities as the project is scoped and before a work plan is in place.
 The program will go out for a public comment period before adoption.
 That period is determined based on the program's overall adoption schedule.
 Air Quality Conformity Determination The Federal Clean Air Act Amendments passed in 1990 stipulate that transportation plans, programs, and projects in non-attainment and maintenance areas must undergo an air quality conformity analysis.
 The U.S. Environmental Protection Agency designates the seven-county metropolitan area and a developed portion of Wright County adjacent to the metropolitan area (along U.S. Highway 10 and I-94), as a maintenance area for carbon monoxide emissions.
 Therefore, transportation plans, projects, and programs are subject to air quality analysis.
 Transportation Public Participation Plan This Transportation Public Participation Plan establishes a framework for the region's stakeholders to influence both long-term transportation policy development and short-term transportation programming.
 It details the methods and strategies that the Metropolitan Council will use to engage the wide range of stakeholders, from policymakers, to business interests, to residents of the region.
 Plans for specific planning studies and related transportation planning efforts will also be created, consistent with this plan.
 A minimum public comment period of 45 calendar days shall be provided before the initial or revised participation plan is adopted.